Update March 2020

 As there’s likely to be small objects lying around your lawn, it’s possible for the 400 to run over them.
 This would normally spell disaster with a regular mower but thanks to this system, the worst that will be caused is a few scratches.

 This protects the blades from any extra damage as well as the object, making it actually more efficient than large, singular blades.

-Like any old mower, you can adjust the height at which the 400 cuts your grass (between 30-50 mm).
-As grass growth rates change throughout the year, you’re going to need to make changes to how to your mower operates, making this feature essential.
+Like with any mower, you can adjust the height at which the 400 cuts your grass (between 30-50 mm).
+As grass growth rates change throughout the year, you’re going to need to make changes to how your mower operates, making this feature essential.